stheophanous/ResearchProject2/README.md

-# ResearchProject1
+# ResearchProject2
-This is the public R-code repository for Research Project 1: Analysis of novel drug synergy for cancer treatment.
+This is the public R-code repository for Research Project 2: Bioinformatics led identification of diploid genes essential for very early human development.